SOME READER COMMENTS

 It was time to finish so they could read awhile before walking to the bus stop.
 Alpha and Beta brought their bowls to the sink.
 Murphy—our Irish Terrier, my only boy—had discovered two Cheerios under Alpha’s chair and was underfoot exploring for more.
 While they wiped down the kitchen table and counters, another song came to mind; another favorite of mine.
 I switched from Pandora to my music library, found Simple Man by Lynyrd Skynyrd, and pressed play.
 It got to the line I wanted before they finished cleaning up.
 I put my hand on their shoulders, and they looked up at me.
 I sang a slightly changed version of a line from that song:

 “Your father’s telling you… while you’re young.
 Come sit beside me, my lovely ones.
 And listen closely to what I say.
-If you do this… It will help you in many ways.”
+If you do this… It’ll help you in so many ways.”

 They smiled at me—used to this sort of thing—and gave me a hug.
 As they headed to their bathroom to brush teeth and hair, I told them, “We’ll talk more about this….”